How to exploit the same vulnerability of MetaPool in two different ways (Nerve Bridge / Saddle Finance) — What you see is not what you get

 The relevant contract addresses are listed in the following:

-It is worth noting that the shown code of the MetaSwapUtils contract associated with the verified MetaSwap contract is NOT equivalent to the deployed MetaSwapUtils contract, whose address is specified in the Settings
+It is worth noting that the shown code of the MetaSwapUtils contract associated with the verified MetaSwap contract is NOT equivalent to the deployed MetaSwapUtils contract, whose address is specified in the Settings, as follows:

 So do not be confused with these two MetaSwapUtils contracts:)